-A. Operators must survey users every six (6) months to provide information to the City for future planning, including asking users what mode of transportation was replaced for the use of a shared mobility device.
+A. Operators must work with the City to survey users periodically at City's discretion to provide information to the City for future planning, including asking users what mode of transportation was replaced for the use of a shared mobility device.
 Survey questions shall be consistent among Operators and determined in coordination with the City.